Quality Care for Our Members

 - Screening for depression.

-- Earlier identification and outreach to new members, focusing on screening and control measures for HbA1C.
+Earlier identification and outreach to new members, focusing on screening and control measures for hemoglobin A1C (HbA1C).

 - Targeted outreach and education in low-performing and rural areas.